 Start times vary and are listed below.
-Please arrive 10 minutes early as we aim to start each walk with a welcome circle and guided meditation.
+Please arrive 10 minutes early as we aim to start each walk with a welcome circle.
 Each walk generally takes between two and three hours to complete,

 Our walks are graded as either ‘Easy’ (shorter and mostly flat) or ‘Moderate’ (longer and may include some slopes).
 Please wear appropriate clothing and footwear and choose a walk that is suitable to your ability and level of fitness.

 Our focus is on slow mindful walking rather than a long distance hike.
 Distances vary according to the grade of the walk, starting and ending at locations around Shropshire and Wrexham.

 Our walks are for adults only and cost £5 per person.